What other names is Lutein known by?

 Many people think of lutein as "the eye vitamin."
 They use it to prevent eye diseases including age-related macular degeneration

-Some people also use it for preventing colon cancer
+Some people also use it for preventing numerous cancers, type 2 diabetes

 Many multivitamins contain lutein.
 They usually provide a relatively small amount of 0.25 mg per tablet.